syncfusion/blazor-docs/src/common/common/custom-resource-generator.md

     ![Download option](images/download-option.png)

-2. Change the file name as needed, and click **GENERATE** button in the pop-up.
+2. Change the file name as needed, and then click **GENERATE** button in the pop-up.

     ![Export popup for generation custom resources](images/export-popup.png)